 The majority of the Trust's annual income is obtained from the Department for Education (DfE) in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received during the year ended 31 August 2023 and the associated expenditure are shown as restricted general funds in the Statement of Financial Activities.
+The grants received during the year ended 31 August 2024 and the associated expenditure are shown as restricted general funds in the Statement of Financial Activities.
+The board of trustees have carefully assessed the minimum desired levels of reserves for the academy and consider these to be £400,000.
+The aim of these reserves is to safeguard against future anticipated fluctuations in pupil numbers, growing estate management pressures and establishing financial resilience to enable the academy to consistently achieve educational outcomes without the need to make future unexpected financial cuts.

-During the period ended 31 August 2023, total unrestricted and restricted income (excluding capital funding within the restricted fixed asset fund) were £3,486,156.
-This compares with expenditure (excluding expenditure within the restricted fixed asset fund and pension reserve expenditure) of £3,548,219 to give a deficit of expenditure over income on revenue funding totalling £62,063.
-This equates to the change in balance of the restricted general funds (excluding pension reserve) plus unrestricted funds when compared to the equivalent at the previous year end of £73,276 surplus, after a transfer from the restricted fund to the restricted fixed asset fund of £25,592 to fund the addition of fixed assets, and a transfer from restricted fixed assets fund to unrestricted funds of £30,000 to show the Foundation Capital grant being fully spent.
+During the period ended 31 August 2024, total unrestricted and restricted income (excluding capital funding within the restricted fixed asset fund and pension reserve income) were £3,489,486.
+This compares with expenditure (excluding expenditure within the restricted fixed asset fund and pension reserve expenditure) of £3,804,141 to give a deficit of expenditure over income on revenue funding totalling £314,655.
+This equates to the change in balance of the restricted general funds (excluding pension reserve) plus unrestricted funds when compared to the equivalent at the previous year end of £62,063 deficit.

-As at 31 August 2023, restricted general funds (excluding pension reserves) were £293,381 and unrestricted funds were £243,580.
-Giving total free reserves of £536,961.
+As at 31 August 2024, restricted general funds (excluding pension reserves) were £233,329 in surplus and unrestricted funds were £27,091.
+Giving total free reserves (excluding restricted donations for Sports Hall equipment) of £37,948.

-At the end of the prior financial period (year ended 31 August 2022) the academy had free reserves (restricted general funds excluding pension reserves plus unrestricted funds) of surplus £594,617.
+At the end of the prior financial period (year ended 31 August 2023) the academy had free reserves (restricted general funds excluding pension reserves plus unrestricted funds) of surplus £536,961.